The best electric scooters in 2023

 Expensive

-Thanks to its dual 250-watt motors, the Unagi Model One powers up hills with aplomb, zipping along twice as fast as other scooters with just a single motor.
-Using both motors (you can opt to use just one) causes the battery life to drop significantly lower than the scooter's advertised 15-mile range.
+Thanks to its dual 250-watt motors, the Unagi Model One Voyager powers up hills with aplomb, zipping along twice as fast as other scooters with just a single motor.
+Using both motors (you can opt to use just one) causes the battery life to drop significantly lower than the scooter's advertised 20-mile range.

 The Unagi also has a great display that's bright enough to easily see even in daylight; we also liked its intuitive controls and loud, electric-sounding horn.
 It has both head and taillights, the latter of which blinks rapidly when you hit the brakes.

 We were also enamored with the Unagi's sleek design; its carbon-fiber front post changes in geometry from a circle to a triangular shape, making for an intriguing look.
-And, on Unagi's site, you can personalize the look with custom skins.

-All of this comes at a price: The Model One costs $990.
-However, Unagi has a scooter rental program which lets you rent one of its scooters for $49/month, or $39/month with an annual subscription.
+All of this comes at a price: The Model One Voyager costs $1,490 — and it's often on backorder.
+However, Unagi's scooter rental program lets you rent the Voyager for $69/month, or the Unagi Model One Classic for $39/month with an annual subscription.

-Read our full Unagi Model One review.
+Read our full Unagi Model One Voyager review.

 Back to top